microsoft/autogen/website/docs/Use-Cases/Auto-Generation.md

 )
 ```

-It will try querying Azure OpenAI gpt-4, OpenAI gpt-3.5-turbo, and llama-7B one by one, until a valid result is returned.
+It will try querying Azure OpenAI gpt-4, OpenAI gpt-3.5-turbo, and a locally hosted llama-7B one by one, ignoring AuthenticationError, RateLimitError and Timeout,
+until a valid result is returned.
 This can speed up the development process where the rate limit is a bottleneck.
+An error will be raised if the last choice fails.
+So make sure the last choice in the list has the best availability.

 ### Templating